lzx325/UniTok/README.md

 Built upon UniTok, we construct an MLLM capable of both multimodal generation and understanding, which sets a new state-of-the-art among unified autoregressive MLLMs.
-The code and weights of our MLLM will be released soon.
+The weights of our MLLM will be released soon.

 ![teaser](assets/samples.png)